This Hippie is a real clown.

 When he’s at home, Hippie puts in long days training horses, working cattle and fixing fence.

-However, his favorite thing to do is to spend time with his wife and their six-year-old daughter, Emma, and four-year-old son, Wyatt.
+However, his favorite thing to do is to spend time with his wife and their five-year-old daughter, Emma, and three-year-old son, Wyatt.

 However, he is a bit concerned about the low number of bull riding contestants at the present.
 “We need another movie about bull riding to get more cowboys interested in the sport again,” Hippie contended.